 Blocker 2: “I can’t find any volunteering activities near me”

 Another barrier that Celeste found through her survey is that many employees outside of London felt they didn’t have the same access to volunteering activities as their London-based colleagues.
 With this knowledge, it was crucial for her team to make sure that their programme was present all of their locations, and even for those who work remotely.

 With the help of a CSR platform, they were able to get the message out to employees around the UK that there are opportunities available in their region, and they can take time of out of their schedules to make a positive impact no matter where they were based.

-The communication of local opportunities can also be done with the help of program Champions (employee volunteers) who advocate for the program within their area.
+The communication of local opportunities can also be done with the help of programme Champions (employee volunteers) who advocate for the programme within their area.
 Celeste and her team use this model as a way of effectively sharing their messaging regionally and getting people excited about volunteering – all while engaging their Champions even further!

 The result is a desire to do good that is “almost infectious,” she says.
 As each individuals’ contribution inspires others to give back as well.

 Blocker 3: “I won’t make an impact as an individual”